-Signal is a centralized one-man-band app with no plans to support federation, decentralizaton or 3rd party clients.
+Signal is a centralized one-man-band app with no plans to support federation, decentralization or 3rd party clients

-The Signal Foundation should be applauded for succesfully spreading cryptography & privacy to the masses.
+Thank the Signal Foundation for spreading cryptography & privacy to the masses.
 But it puts users in a difficult long term vendor lock-in, and their friends who jumped on the Signal bandwagon.

 To be realistic, Signal in its current honeymoon state won’t last for the next 5 to 12 years without upgrading to federation or go decentralized.